-The household demand study allowed an analysis of the distribution of welfare changes arising from the implementation of an efficient uniform pricing policy upon all residential areas.
+In addition to the analysis in 3.2.1 above the household demand study allowed an analysis of the distribution of welfare changes arising from of the implementation of an efficient uniform pricing policy upon all residential areas.
 The equity considerations of tariff structures and expenditure levels for water were addressed through comparison of different income groups.